urbanautomaton/urbanautomaton.com/content/blog/013-tracking-method-history-in-git.markdown

 ```

 When we use the second form of `git -L`, the regex we provide is matched
-only against method declarations within the specified file.
-So in my
+only against funcname lines, i.e. the method declarations within the
-example file, the log command will return the history for only the
+specified file.
+So for example, the log command above would return the
-marked lines:
+history for only the marked lines:

 ```ruby
 # lib/some_class.rb